bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ### Video Demo Requirements (3-Minute Demonstration)

-Your group will submit a single, continuous screen-recorded video (e.g., MP4 format) that is approximately three minutes long.
+Your group will submit a single or multiple videos (e.g., MP4 format) to demonstrate your progress.
 One member should narrate the video, explaining each step.
-Please state the names of all group members at the beginning.
+One group member should narrate the video, explaining each step as it's performed.
+At the beginning of the first video clip, please show every group member's face and state the names of all group members.

 For the physical robot sections (Parts B and C), your video must show both your computer screen (RViz, terminals) and the physical robot's movement simultaneously.

-A picture-in-picture format, using a phone camera or webcam to show the robot, is highly recommended.
+You do not need to edit the videos, and uploading raw videos will suffice.
+You can split the video into multiple videos and submit them separately if the video is too long.
+The demonstration must clearly show the successful completion of the following four parts in order.

 **Part A: Manipulator Control in RViz**
 This part demonstrates your ability to control the simulated manipulator arm using MoveIt and RViz.